AC Power Flow

 Info

-The type of only those buses that are defined as generator buses (type = 2) but do not have a connected in-service generator will be changed to demand buses (type = 1).
+Only the type of these buses that are defined as generator buses (type = 2) but do not have a connected in-service generator will be changed to demand buses (type = 1).

 The bus that is defined as the slack bus (type = 3) but lacks a connected in-service generator will have its type changed to the demand bus (type = 1).
 Meanwhile, the first generator bus (type = 2) with an in-service generator connected to it will be assigned as the new slack bus (type = 3).